yuemingist/VoiceInk/BUILDING.md

 2. **Dependencies**
    - The project uses [whisper.cpp](https://github.com/ggerganov/whisper.cpp) for transcription
-   - Clone and build whisper.cpp following their installation guide
-   - Ensure the library is properly linked in your Xcode project
+   - Ensure the whisper.xcframework is properly linked in your Xcode project
    - Test the whisper.cpp installation independently before proceeding

 3. **Building for Development**